Summer & Winter School on Human Trafficking

 Fee

-Additionally, Winter School attendees from LICs and LMICs, and Persons with Lived Experience who are accepted, will be eligible to apply for available need-based scholarships.
+Additionally, School attendees from LICs and LMICs, and Persons with Lived Experience who are accepted, will be eligible to apply for available need-based scholarships.

 All reading materials and a certificate of completion are included in the registration fee.